UK watchdog expects progress on global accounting rules

 Some UK lawmakers, such as former finance minister Nigel Lawson, want to reinsert a reference to prudence in IFRS rules.
 The International Accounting Standards Board is discussing that, and such a reference is likely to be reinstated, a senior official involved in the discussion told Reuters.

-The issue is divisive; accountants say bookkeeping is meant to be a neutral snapshot rather than make forward-looking judgments.
+The issue is divisive; accountants say bookkeeping is meant to be a neutral snapshot rather than make forward-looking judgements.

 “I believe the concept of prudence will be very much brought to the fore,” Bischoff said in relation to the accounts of banks.